giellatekno/neahttadigisanit/src/neahtta/configs/README.md

 When done with these steps, be sure to add the new files and directories to SVN and check them in.

+### 5.)
+Paradigm bonus material: wordform contexts

+**Intended**: Linguists

+Paradigm contexts give additional information to users about how wordforms are intended to be used.
+Information about these is also maintained in the paradigms readme.

+    configs/language_specific_rules/paradigms/README.md